Sociable weaver: Nesting

 The nests consist of separate chambers, each of which is occupied by a pair (sometimes with offspring) and used to roost and breed.
-Nests are built around large and sturdy structures like acacia trees or sometimes even telephone poles.
-The trees generally used for nest-building are Acacia erioloba, Boscia albitrunca and Aloidendron dichotomum.
+Nests are built around large and sturdy structures such as acacia trees or sometimes even telephone poles.
+The trees generally used for nest-building are Acacia erioloba, Boscia albitrunca, and Aloidendron dichotomum.
 The birds at Etosha National Park also use Colophospermum mopane trees for nesting.
-Large nesting colonies can be active across many generations, sometimes over a hundred years.
+Large nesting colonies can be active across many generations, sometimes over 199 years.
 The nest appears like a large haystack in the tree.
-If seen from below, entrances into the chambers may be seen, giving a honey-comb appearance.
+If seen from below, entrances into the chambers may be seen, giving a honeycomb appearance.
 The entrances may be about 3 in wide and can be up to 10 in long.
 Sharp sticks may be placed to deter predators from entering.

-Sociable weaver nests form a habitat that is occupied by animals of many different taxa.
-This includes several other bird species, who utilize the nest in different ways, such as for breeding (as with the paradise finch and rosy-faced lovebird), roosting (as with the familiar chat and ashy tit), or as a platform for the nests of larger birds (such as owls, vultures, falcons).
+Sociable weaver nests form a habitat that is occupied by animals of many different taxa, including several other bird species, which use the nest in different ways, such as for breeding (as with the paradise finch and rosy-faced lovebird), roosting (as with the familiar chat and ashy tit), or as a platform for the nests of larger birds (such as owls, vultures, or falcons).
 Although most birds use sociable weaver nests commensally, cases of predation upon nestlings and animosity with the weavers has been reported of the pygmy falcon in some sites in Kimberley.

 Reptile species also use the nests.
-Snakes, especially Cape cobras and boomslangs are the most common nest predators, often consuming all the eggs in all the chambers of a large nest.
-Nest predation is often as high - in one study 70% of the clutches laid were depredated.
+Snakes, especially Cape cobras and boomslangs, are the most common nest predators, often consuming all the eggs in all the chambers of a large nest.
+Nest predation is often as high; in one study, 70% of the clutches laid were preyed upon.
 In addition, Trachylepis spilogaster (Kalahari Tree Skink) associate with the nests.
 Trees with nests appear to host more skinks than trees without nests.
-Additionally, these skinks have learned to eavesdrop on sociable weaver alarm calls to determine when a pygmy falcon, one of its main predators) is approaching.
+Additionally, these skinks have learned to eavesdrop on sociable weaver alarm calls to determine when a pygmy falcon, one of its main predators, is approaching.

 Nests built in electricity poles sometimes cause short circuits in the rainy season and can catch fire in the dry season.

-There is evidence that cooperation in nest-building is driven by kin selection.
+Some evidence indicates that cooperation in nest-building is driven by kin selection.

-The bird droppings under the nesting colonies of the sociable weaver are used by the scarab beetles.
+The bird droppings under the nesting colonies of the sociable weaver are used by scarab beetles.

 Diet

-The sociable weaver is insectivorous with insects comprising 80% of their diet.
-As an adaptation to living in the dry Kalahari Desert, where standing water is scarce, the sociable weaver obtains all of its water from a diet of insects.
-They also feed on seed and other plant products.
+The sociable weaver is insectivorous, with insects comprising 80% of their diet.
+As an adaptation to living in the dry Kalahari Desert, where standing water is scarce, the sociable weaver obtains all of its water from its diet.
+It also feeds on seeds and other plant products.
 Foraging is predominantly on the ground, but also on bark and leaves of trees.